shanekdev/example_bashrc/README.md

 To run fastfetch on startup uncomment `# fastfetch` in the autorun section, or add whatever system information display tool you use.
 Neofetch is installed on many systems by default, however it is no longer maintained, and should be replaced.

 Lines 97 through 109 set the colors of the bash prompt.
 Change any color enclosed in `${}` to whatever you prefer.
 The list of colors starts at line 30. `${NC}` resets the text to the default color and font weight.
+Colors originally sourced from Emmanuel Rouat's sample bashrc file, found at: https://tldp.org/LDP/abs/html/sample-bashrc.html
+They have been modified so that 'bright' colors do not show up as bold.
+If you want the bright colors to also display as bold, copy the color list from the original.

 The defaults are:
 - time = bright black (a dark grey)